How to carve a wooden whistle

 - Vice to help hold the wood in place, but it can be omitted if you’re careful.

 First, get some wood.
 The best type of wood to use is soft and easy to carve, like pine.
 See our post on the best wood for carving.

 For the first part of this process, you can follow the above pictures as a guide to making your wooden whistle.
 Using a knife or ax (or both), start carving into the woodblock in any way your heart desires.
 A word of caution: Be sure that you’re using a relatively soft type of wood for this step and that all of your cuts are made with a downward motion.

 Secure Your Block

-Once you’ve finished your block, get it into the vise.
-The vice is optional, but very helpful if you want to be 100% safe and sure your block is secure while carving.
-Using rounded hardwood like maple or cherry can help provide a better grip on the block, and will assist in creating a more uniform hole over the length of the whistle (as opposed to making deep, uneven cuts).
+Once you’ve finished your block, get it into the vice.
+The vice is optional but very helpful if you want to be 100% safe and sure your block is secure while carving.
+Using rounded hardwood like maple or cherry can help provide a better grip on the block and will assist in creating a more uniform hole over the length of the whistle (as opposed to making deep, uneven cuts).

-After you set everything up, begin to carve the block until the whistle begins to take shape.
-Make sure to cut for around 10–15 minutes before taking a short break.
-This will ensure that you don’t over-exert yourself and hurt your hands or fingers.
+After you set everything up, carve the block until the whistle begins to take shape.
+Make sure to cut for 10–15 minutes before taking a short break.
+This will ensure you don’t over-exert yourself and hurt your hands or fingers.
 Try not to use too much pressure with the knife or ax; let the tool do most of the work as necessary.